ACT. MAKE. MOVE. COLLABORATE.

 Your Audition with Fourth Monkey

 Fourth Monkey auditions are designed to reflect our training and company ethos, celebrating the individual whilst fostering a sense of collaborative growth and development.
-We aim to create a relaxed and informal environment where everyone is able to show their true potential.
+We aim to create a relaxed and informal environment so everyone can explore and celebrate their true potential.

-All applicants to Fourth Monkey full-time actor training programmes are asked to prepare and perform two audition speeches* (each lasting no longer than two-minutes):
+All applicants to Fourth Monkey full-time actor training programmes are asked to prepare and perform two short audition speeches, each lasting no longer than two minutes:

 - One Classical speech (Shakespeare or similar Elizabethan-era writer)